-Farms in the American Humane CertifiedTM program are expected to maintain high welfare standards throughout the term of their certification.
-If it is determined after an audit that a farm in the American Humane CertifiedTM program has fallen out of compliance, the farm is immediately suspended from the program.
-Suspended farms must verify correction of the non-conformances and pass a new audit before being reinstated.
+Farm or ranches in the American Humane CertifiedTM program are expected to maintain high welfare standards throughout the term of their certification.
+If it is determined after an audit that a farm or ranch in the American Humane CertifiedTM program has fallen out of compliance, the farm or ranch is immediately suspended from the program.
+Suspended farm or ranches must verify correction of the non-conformances and pass a new audit before being reinstated.
 The American Humane CertifiedTM program reserves the right to perform spot checks at any time during the certification period.